near/pagoda-console/frontend/README.md

 import { AlertDetailCard } from '@/modules/alerts/components/AlertDetailCard'
 ```

-## JWT Reveal

-When running locally or in development (`NEXT_PUBLIC_DEPLOY_ENV` is `LOCAL` or `DEVELOPMENT`), you can easily grab the JWT for the current session by clicking on the Pagoda icon in the sidebar.
-This is useful for manual API testing through Postman.

 ## Styles & Components

 This project uses [Radix](https://www.radix-ui.com/) and [Stitches](https://stitches.dev/).
 We have built out a library of generic, reusable components in [components/lib/](./components/lib).
 You can view all of these components by visiting `/ui` when running the server locally or on the [development server](https://dev.console.pagoda.co/ui).
 The `/ui` route is hidden in production.